 When selecting a new commercial heating boiler or commercial plant room there are more factors to consider than in domestic properties, simply replacing the heat source may be suitable but will the new boiler deliver the same temperature and allow the same flow to the system?
 All too often we come across a new commercial installation that has been clearly delivered by a domestic level installer, this may appear fine to start with but the issues will not take long to appear.
-If you are located in the Farnborough, Aldershot or Farnham areas this is something we will well aware of when completing your installation.
+If you are located in the Farnborough, Aldershot, Farnham or Camberley areas this is something we will well aware of when completing your installation.

 Many older boilers are cast iron construction, they were non-modulating so ran at one burner output and they often had a maximum operating temperature slightly higher than any modern boiler prefers to run at.
 For example, an Ideal commercial boiler like a Concord could run happily between 80-90°c as long as there is sufficient flow rate provided to the system or buffer.